DIY Platform Toddler Bed with Bed Rails

-* This is to make it the correct way with the longer front piece overlapping the shorter end piece at the corner… (see my mistake further below…)
+* This is to make it the correct way with the longer front piece overlapping the shorter end piece at the corners so the front of the bed is a smooth board… (see my mistake further below…)

 Step 2.
 Make the Platform base

 The base of the bed is a frame made out of the 1x6s and cross beam 2x4s for support.
 Using pocket holes, I attached the two ends of the bed to the sidepieces to make the frame.
-I made the mistake of cutting the longer side piece too short so I had to overlap the shorter end pieces leaving that corner seam exposed.
+I made the mistake of cutting the longer piece too short so it sits within the end pieces leaving that corner seam exposed.
 (Ideally, that side piece would be longer and overlap the smaller end pieces…)